Steyning Line: Opening and operation

 The Petworth line opened on 15 October 1859 The Steyning line itself opened from Partridge Green to Shoreham Junction on 1 July 1861, and from Itchingfield Junction to Partridge Green on 16 September 1861.

 After the opening of the second phase of the line on 16 September 1861, the daily passenger service between Brighton and Horsham consisted of four stopping trains and one express.
 The line between Itchingfield Junction and Shoreham was doubled during 1878–1879.

 According to Course, in its latter years the line was served exclusively by local trains between Horsham and Brighton but it was laid out as a double-track main line, to form part of an alternative route between London and Brighton.
 Intermediate traffic was decidedly modest; Horsham to Brighton traffic was insufficient to support a railway...
 In May 1962, all the goods depots were closed and in March 1966 passenger trains ceased to run.
 Double track survived to the end but by 1964 all the signal boxes had been closed except Steyning.
-However, one important source of goods traffic, still open at the present time, was the Beeding Cement Works."
+However, one important source of goods traffic was the Beeding Cement Works, now closed, which sent cement by train on a remaining spur of the railway to Shoreham until 1981."

 It had been hoped that the Adur Valley Line and the Guildford Direct Line might together enable through traffic between the LBSCR at Shoreham and Brighton, and locations further north and west.
 However the LSWR controlled the railway network around Guildford, and frustrated the development of this traffic.
 The spur remained little used, and the LBSCR decided to close it from 1 August 1867; the Brighton company was concerned that the LSWR might take advantage of it to seek greater access to the south coast.
 The course of the spur may be seen in satellite imagery.

 Traffic consisted mainly of agricultural produce, with goods being sent to the Brighton and Steyning markets and for auction.
 Steyning's weekly market relocated from the High Street to a location adjacent to the railway station, and cattle, sheep, poultry and other produce were transported to and from it for more than a century.

 Some excursions began operating soon after the line to Partridge Green had been opened.
 One of the first was in July 1861 to Portsmouth; the fare was two shillings and there were 185 passengers on the service.
 Another excursion followed in August, to Crystal Palace via Hove.